kstenerud/concise-encoding/cte-specification.md

 | `\/`                | slash (u+002f)           |
 | `\\`                | backslash (u+005c)       |
 | `\u0001` - `\uffff` | unicode character        |

+Unrecognized escape sequences are not allowed.

+A decoder must interpret escape sequences and pass the transformed string to the next layer.

 Escape sequences aid [human editability](#human-editability), and can be used to avoid edge cases in [comments](#comment).